 No, no, no, no!
 That is not true at all.
 Don’t get me wrong, Montreal is a great city.
 I’ve loved my time there each time I’ve gone.
 But there is so much more to see, do, and explore in Quebec.
 There is quite literally an entire province worth of other areas that you could potentially visit.
 And while, yes, Montreal is a fantastic place to visit, don’t be afraid to explore past the city limits.

-Now without further ado, let’s move onto the list proper of some of Quebec’s best places and attractions.
+Now without further ado, let’s move onto the proper list of some of Quebec’s best places and attractions.

 Arbraska Zipline Parks